mehdimillet/Ft_printf/README.md

 ## Installation

-When you have git cloned the repository, to compute only the folder, you just need to include the library in the project's library
+Once you clone the repository, you just need to include the library in the project's library, to compute only the folder.

 ## Use